-Sheeba T.M. was just one of more than 30,000 health workers in the Indian state of Kerala, part of the communist state government’s robust response to the coronavirus pandemic.
+Sheeba K.M. was just one of more than 30,000 health workers in the Indian state of Kerala, part of the Communist state government’s robust response to the coronavirus pandemic.
 Other efforts include aggressive testing, intense contact tracing, instituting a longer quarantine, building thousands of shelters for migrant workers stranded by the sudden nationwide shutdown and distributing millions of cooked meals to those in need.

 The measures appear to be paying off.
-Even though Kerala was the first state in the country to report a coronavirus case in late January, the number of new cases in the first week of April dropped 30 percent from the previous week.
-With just two deaths, 52 percent of positive patients have recovered in the state, higher than elsewhere in India.
+Even though Kerala was the first state to report a coronavirus case in late January, the number of new cases in the first week of April dropped 30 percent from the previous week.
+With just two deaths, 34 percent of positive patients have recovered in the state, higher than elsewhere in India.

-The success in Kerala could prove instructive for the Indian government, which has largely shut down the country to stop the spread of the contagion but continues to see the curve trend upward, with more than 10,000 confirmed cases and more than 300 deaths.
-Its challenges are plenty — from high population density to poor health-care facilities — but experts say Kerala’s proactive measures, such as early detection and broad social support measures, could serve as a model for the rest of the country.
+The success in Kerala could prove instructive for the Indian government, which has largely shut down the country to stop the spread of the contagion but continues to see the curve trend upward, with more than 6,700 confirmed cases and more than 200 deaths.
+Its challenges are plenty — from high population density to poor health care facilities — but experts say Kerala’s proactive measures like early detection and broad social support measures could serve as a model for the rest of the country.

 “We hoped for the best but planned for the worst,” said K.K.
 Shailaja, the state’s health minister, while cautioning that the pandemic is not yet over in Kerala.
 “Now, the curve has flattened, but we cannot predict what will happen next week.”

-“Aggressive testing, isolating, tracing and treating — those are ways of containing an outbreak,” said Jameel, who is also the CEO of the Wellcome Trust/DBT India Alliance, a foundation with offices in Hyderabad and New Delhi.
+“Aggressive testing, isolating, tracing and treating — those are ways of containing an outbreak,” said Jameel, who is also the CEO of Wellcome Trust, a health research foundation.